 Mix agent and code

-Combine browser agents with deterministic product logic.
+Combine agent-driven browser work with explicit SDK resources and product logic.